calebh/Juniper/README.md

 ### For MacOS machines:

 1. Follow [these instructions](http://fsharp.org/use/mac/) (Option 3: Install Visual Studio for Mac) is tested, but choose the option that works best for you.
 The package manager is NuGet and has not been updated to paket.
 2. Open the Juniper solution.
 Check the references, and refresh them if necessary.
-Verify that FParsec, FParsecCS and QuickGraph work.
+Verify that FParsec, Symbolism and QuikGraph work.
 Update Nuget packages.
-3. If the target framework version is not supported, open Juniper.fsproj, and change the TargetFrameworkVersion tag to v4.8.
-4. Build the Juniper project.
+3. Build the Juniper project.

 ### For writing Juniper files:

 You can write Juniper files in any text editor, but the Visual Studio Code text editor supports a plugin for Juniper text highlighting, which is very useful for code readability.
-Install Atom, and install the package juniper language package from within the editor.
+Install Visual Studio Code, and install the juniper language package from within the editor.

 ### For running the compiler: